2017 Legislative Agenda

 - Maintaining the defined benefit retirement plans for active and retired education employees through the Teacher Retirement System.

-- Legislation that increases state funding for the Texas Medicaid program to stabilize provider reimbursement rates as established by the Texas Health and Human Services Commission to ensure access to high quality care across all settings.
+- Legislation that maintains state funding for the Texas Medicaid program to stabilize provider reimbursement rates as established by the Texas Health and Human Services Commission to ensure access to high quality care across all settings.

 - Legislation that mandates improved coverage for speech, language, hearing, and balance disorders through public and private insurers for habilitative and rehabilitative services.

-- Legislation that reduces provider burden by streamlining managed care practices such that consumers have access to medically necessary services in an efficient and timely manner.
+- Legislation that reduces provider burden by streamlining managed care practices such that consumers have access to medically necessary services in an efficient and timely

 - Legislation that promotes increasing the size of provider networks to meet the needs of consumers across the state such that individuals have access to medically necessary services in a timely manner.